Sashité for Developers

 Specification Purpose

-CELL Multi-dimensional coordinate encoding for Board positions
+CELL Multi-dimensional coordinate encoding for Board Squares

 QPI Qualified Piece Identifier for unambiguous Piece identification